Riddhi-Chatterjee/Model-Pruning/FPGM-Experiments/AlexNet/README.md

 # Filter Pruning via Geometric Median (FPGM)
-The FPGM pruning approach has been tried out on a vgg16 model on the cifar10 and cifar100 datasets, with different amounts of fine-tuning after pruning.
+The FPGM pruning approach has been tried out for the AlexNet model on the flowers102 dataset (2040 training (train+val) samples, and 6149 test samples).
 Refer: https://github.com/he-y/filter-pruning-geometric-median

 ## System specifications